robert/robert.github.com/_posts/2015-11-30-market-forces.md

 Mr. Smith spoke.

-“Are you the only Internet Service Provider for the entire of the East Coast of the United States?"
+"Are you the only Internet Service Provider for the entire of the East Coast of the United States?"

 The pile of flesh shrank slightly, trying unsuccessfully to make itself look small and unthreatening.

-“No, no, no, we are a general internet company, we have many competitors” it rasped, “For example, many consumers choose to access the internet solely through their mobile phones.
+"No, no, no, we are a general internet company, we have many competitors" it rasped, "For example, many consumers choose to access the internet solely through their mobile phones.
 We have many competitors, the internet is a hard fought space.
 Why, there are hundreds of internet companies springing up every second!"

 "You are…a monopoly."
 The pile of flesh visibly recoiled.